camillelamy/explainers/coop_reporting.md

 - the previous document report only COOP and the navigation report only COOP require a browsing context group switch

-If both checks require a browsing context group switch, we send a violation report for *browsing contex group switch due to a navigation to the page with COOP reporting*.
+If both checks require a browsing context group switch, we send a violation report for *browsing context group switch due to a navigation to the page with COOP reporting*.

 > This allows a website to set the same report only COOP on all its pages and not get a violation report when navigating from one to another.